HongleiXie/hongleixie.github.io/_posts/2020-07-28-deploy-model-flask.md

 ### Big picture
 Assume you are tasked to predict the diagnosis of breast tissues (**M** = malignant, **B** = benign) based on the characteristics of the cell nuclei present in the image of a fine needle aspirate (FNA) of a breast mass.
 It's a very easy binary classification task so we just use this toy example to illustrate the end-to-end ML model life cycle, with the focus on model deployment.
 Data Scientists usually start with exploring the dataset in a notebook environment as the interactive nature greatly speeds up the prototyping and exploration.
 After a number of iterations, we are finally happy with the model and save it in the disk.
-Now the remaining problem is how to make the pre-trained model useful to the end-point users? i.e. the clinicians who have a new set of characteristics of the image and they want to know how whether the corresponding breast tissue is malignant or benign.
-They don't work with Python or ML so let's take them to a web application where they simply fill in the forms and get the prediction at their fingertips.
+Now the remaining problem is how to make the pre-trained model useful to the end-point users? i.e. the clinicians who have a set of characteristics of the image of a new patient and they want to know whether the corresponding breast tissue is malignant or benign.
+They don't usually work with Python or ML so let's take them to a web application where the only thing to do is to fill in the forms and get the prediction at fingertips.
 ### Model training
-Model training usually happens offline with the exception of some online learning system such as Reinforcement Learning.
-In this tutorial, I will skip the process how I reached to the final model since it's not the focus of this tutorial.
-Instead, what's really matters is the model pipeline which is shown below.
-BTW, in the latest `scikit-learn >= 0.21` we are able to visualize the pipeline object in diagram.
+Model training usually happens offline with the exception of some online learning systems such as Reinforcement Learning.
+In this tutorial, I will skip the process as to how I reached to the final model since it's not the focus of this tutorial.
+Instead, what's really matters is the model pipeline.
+BTW, in the latest `scikit-learn>=0.21` we are able to visualize the pipeline object in diagram.
 I didn't go over the formal feature selection procedure for the sake of simplicity, instead, 4 features were manually selected.
 Check out the data exploration and other model details such as features importance [here](https://github.com/HongleiXie/breast-cancer-API/blob/master/application/model_offline_training.ipynb)

 <figure>